robotont/robotont-firmware/docs/how_to_add_interfaces.md

 }
 ```

 In this approach, you don't need to import application level stuff to the interface level.
-Therefore, this module will keps self-compiable and will not depend on other modules.
+Therefore, this module will keep self-compilable and will not depend on other modules.